hsmistry/picosdk-usbtc08-matlab-examples/README.md

-# USB TC-08 Thermocouple Data Logger Examples
+# USB TC-08 Thermocouple Data Logger MATLAB Examples

 picosdk-usbtc08-matlab-examples is a set of MATLAB examples demonstrating how to call shared library functions to acquire data from the
 USB TC-08 Thermcouple Data Logger.